who was chanakya

 • During his youth, he was educated in the Vedas and politics.
 A distinctive tooth led to a belief that he was destined to become a king.

-• Concerned by a prophecy that he would forget his mother upon becoming king, Chanakya removed his tooth as a vow to always honor her.
+• Concerned by a prophecy that he would forget his mother upon becoming king, Chanakya removed his tooth as a vow always to honor her.

 • Despite not being considered physically attractive, with people mocking his appearance, he pursued his education in Taxila.